What Steve Eats

 Can you eat lemon balm leaves raw?

 Yes.
 Lemon balm is an edible herb in the same plant family as mint.
-There's no need to cook them before eating or using.
+There's no need to cook the leaves before eating or using them.

 How can I make this lemonade into a lemon balm cocktail?

-Make this lemonade into a lemon balm cocktail by adding a shot of gin or vodka to your glass.
+Make this lemonade into a cocktail by adding a shot of gin or vodka to your glass when serving.

-What's the difference between lemon balm vs lemon verbena?
+What's the difference between lemon balm and lemon verbena?

-When it comes to culinary usage, there isn't much difference between lemon balm and lemon verbena.
+In culinary use, there isn't much difference between lemon balm and lemon verbena.
 You can use them interchangeably.
 Verbena is often used in sweet dishes, while lemon balm is found more in savory.
-Verbena also has a stronger flavor, while balm's is zestier.
+Verbena also has a stronger flavor, while balm is zestier.
 Learn more about lemon verbena.

 🥘Pairing